-Boat rental at Lake Crabtree County Park is planning on opening May 21, 2022, as conditions permit.
+Boat rental at Lake Crabtree County Park is open as of May 21, 2022, as conditions permit.
+The last day for boat rental operations will be Sunday, September 25, 2022.
 As a reminder, visitors are always welcome to launch their own boats at locations indicated at the park.
 See the “Public Boat Launching” section below.

 When the facility is open, canoes, kayaks, rowboats, pedal boats and stand-up paddle boards are available for rent on the park's waterfront for the duration of the Boat Rental season.
 All rentals are on a first-come, first-served basis and by the hour.
 A valid photo ID is required per rental.
 Customers must be at least 18 years of age, or 16 years of age with a parent or guardian on site to sign the release form.
 For more information on Boat Rentals, call 919-460-3398 or see the information flyer here: Boat Rental Information.